Mel4221/QuickToolsScript/README.md

 # QuickToolsScript
+# Goal
+> The goal of this project is to create an interpreter for all the commands listed in the QuickTools library

 QuickTools Execution Program

 This Project is a terminal base execution system that runs the QuickTools Library and it provide's with the system to read the scripts and execute the funtions implemented in the Library for more information about the library visit: